Teichoic acid: WTA and Type IV LTA

 Later (2013) studies have identified a few more enzymes that attach unique sugars to the WTA repeat units.
 A set of enzymes and transporters named DltABCE that adds alanines to both wall and lipo-teichoic acids were found.

 Note that the set of genes are named "Tag" (teichoic acid glycerol) instead of "Tar" (teichoic acid ribitol) in B. subtilis 168, which lacks the TarK/TarL enzymes.
 TarB/F/L/K all bear some similarities to each other, and belong to the same family.
 Some linked UniProt entries are in fact the "Tag" ortholog as they are better annotated (because 168/BACSU is the main model strain).
 The "similarity search" may be used to access the genes in the Tar-producing B. substilis W23 (BACPZ).

 As an antibiotic drug target

-This was proposed in 2004.
+Teichoic acid was proposed as a potential target of antibiotic drugs in 2004.
 A further review in 2013 has given more specific parts of the pathways to inhibit given newer knowledge.